Inflect logo

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count: ~5–10 carriers (as of September 2025).
-Brăila maintains a focused connectivity landscape with neutral access to regional fiber backbones.
-These paths provide direct routes into the national core infrastructure in Bucharest, ensuring consistent performance for industrial workloads.
+Carrier Density & Carrier Neutrality: Carrier count: over 5.
+Brăila maintains a concentrated connectivity landscape with neutral access to regional fiber backbones as of September 2025.
+These paths provide direct routes into the national core infrastructure in Bucharest, ensuring consistent performance for industrial workloads without the congestion of the capital.

-Internet Exchange Points (IXPs): Public exchange presence is limited locally, meaning most traffic peers through private interconnects or the national exchange in Bucharest as of September 2025.
-This setup keeps regional traffic efficient while leveraging high-capacity national bandwidth.
+Internet Exchange Points (IXPs): Public exchange presence is limited locally as of September 2025.
+Most regional traffic peers through private interconnects or the national exchange in Bucharest to maintain efficiency.
+This setup leverages high-capacity national bandwidth while keeping local latency within acceptable parameters for edge computing.

 Bare Metal: Resilient bare metal services are available through global providers like OVHcloud and Leaseweb as of September 2025.
 These options support high-performance compute requirements for regional workloads without the overhead of complex virtualization.